guisongchen/notes-of-6.S081/scheduling.md

 - myproc() disables interrupts, invokes mycpu, fetches the current process pointer (c->proc) out of the struct cpu, and then enables interrupts.
 - **The return value of myproc() is safe to use even if interrupts are enabled**: if a timer interrupt moves the calling process to a different CPU, its struct proc pointer will stay the same.

-### Sleep and wakeup

-#### mechanism

-Scheduling and locks help **conceal the existence of one process from another**, but so far we have no abstractions that help processes intentionally interact.
-Many mechanisms have been invented to solve this problem.
-Xv6 uses one called **sleep and wakeup**, **which allow one process to sleep waiting for an event and another process to wake it up once the event has happened**.
-Sleep and wakeup are often called sequence coordination or conditional synchronization mechanisms.